Topolectric circuits: Theory and construction: Higher-order topolectric circuits

 By virtue of the above representation of the $\Gamma$ matrices, all the hopping elements associated with $H^{\rm 3D}_{\rm BBH}$ are purely \emph{real}, see Fig.~\ref{fig:3DHOTI-summary}(a).
-Hence, this model can be implemented on a topoelectric circuit by supplementing each node with only two subnodes, as shown in Fig.~\ref{fig:3DHOTI-summary}(b).
+Hence, this model can be implemented on a topolectric circuit by supplementing each node with only two subnodes, as shown in Fig.~\ref{fig:3DHOTI-summary}(b).
 Each subnode is grounded by an inductor of inductance $L$, and therefore the resonance frequency of the circuit is $\omega_R=1/\sqrt{L(\lambda+t)}$.
 The numerical computation of the on-resonance ($\omega=\omega_R$) impedance then shows that in the topological regime (realized on the circuit for $t=1$ and $\lambda=0.4$) it is highly localized at the corners of the cubic circuit, see Fig.~\ref{fig:3DHOTI-summary}(c).
 Moreover, when we fix the input point for the measurement of impedance on the A node at (1,1,1), the sharp corner localized impedance is realized on the E, G and H nodes, confirming its node (or sublattice) selection, stemming from the particle-hole symmetry of $H^{\rm 3D}_{\rm BBH}$.
-Experimental realization of three-dimensional BBH model in the topoelectric platform has been recently reported in Ref.~\cite{octupoletopoelectriccircuit}, where an enhanced impedance was detected at the corners, but no sublattice-selective measurement was carried out.
+Experimental realization of 3D BBH model in the topolectric platform has been recently reported in Ref.~\cite{bao-prb2019}, where an enhanced impedance was detected at the corners, but no sublattice-selective measurement was carried out (despite the differences in the explicit circuit construction).
 Our discussion should therefore motivate future experiments to search for the predicted sublattice selection rule of corner impedance.